geekhuang/SQAProjectByHME/README.md

 SQAProjectByHME
 ===============

-This is personal project for SQA by HuangMingEn
+This is personal project for the course of SQA  by HuangMingEn(黄明恩)

+StudentNO：13126083
+Email：    mingenhuang@gmail.com